davidmoten/openapi-codegen/README.md

 ## Generated code examples
 Some examples follow.
 Note the following:

+* prefer yaml definitions to json, much easier to read and to hold comments
 * really clean code, formatted, sensible whitespacing, no long code lines
 * minimal generated code (for example `toString`, `hashCode`, and oneOf Deserializer are one statement methods that pass off to non-generated runtime dependencies)
 * type safety